white-moth-meaning

 what-it-means-when-a-white-moth-visits-you

-A white moth entering your home is most commonly read as an ancestral visit — a departed loved one quietly checking in on your family and domestic life.
-It can also signal that your living space needs more peace, presence, or spiritual intention.
+A white moth inside your home is usually read as an ancestral visit, a loved one quietly checking in.
+It can also hint that your space needs more calm or spiritual attention.

 Other Post: Dead Bird on Your Doorstep: A Positive Sign of Change 2026